-This is an exemption from the property's assessed value that is granted to applicants with legal or beneficial title to real property as recorded in official records, who are bona fide Florida residents living in a dwelling and making it their permanent residence as of January 1.
+Homestead Exemption is a \$50,000 exemption from the property's assessed value.
+It is granted to applicants with legal or beneficial title to real property, as recorded in official records, who are bona fide Florida residents living in a dwelling and making it their permanent residence as of January 1.

 The first \$25,000 of value is exempted from all millage rates assessed against the property.
-A second exemption of value is exempted from all millage rates except school taxes, and applies only to the assessed value above \$50,000.
+The additional \$25,000 of value is exempted from all millage rates except school taxes, and applies only to the assessed value between \$50,000 and \$75,000.
+If the assessed value is between \$50,000 and \$75,000, a pro-rated exemption amount applies.
+The exemption reduces the property tax bill by approximately \$500-\$1,000.